cdk-entest/apigw-auth-cognito/README.md

 ![aws_devops-apigw-auth drawio(3)](https://user-images.githubusercontent.com/20411077/181419284-88cdc3e3-134e-42b8-a8ff-f7b67a6d17c7.png)

 [Details Here](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html)

 1. User request/get a jwt token from cognito
+2. Cognito response a jwt token to the user
-2. User send a request with the jwt in the header to apigw
+3. User send a request with the jwt in the header to apigw
-3. Apigw call a lambda auth to [validate the jwt token](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-verifying-a-jwt.html)
+4. Apigw call a lambda auth to [validate the jwt token](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-verifying-a-jwt.html)
-4. The lamba auth validate and return a temporary iam policy
+5. The lamba auth validate and return a temporary iam policy
-5. Given the iam policy user request can access thingsz
+6. Given the iam policy user request can access things

 ## Cognito User Pool Stack